 I love May for its long weekends and its good weather.
 The beautiful days put me in an early vacation mood and make me want to slow down and start fresh.
 This month, I am grateful for:

 I took a much-needed week off.
 It was my first break since the Christmas holidays and I was quite exhausted from work and our home move.
 My intention for this solo staycation was to write and work on personal projects but I ended up doing none of these.
 Instead, I spring-cleaned my wardrobe, watched movies, visited friends and read.
-My body was telling me to rest from the intense quarter so I listened to it.
+My body was telling me to rest from the intense quarter and I listened to it.

 When the nice days approach, I get excited about pretty dresses and pastel colors so I switched my wardrobe to Spring/Summer clothing.
 I also ordered online new items and went slightly overboard with pink and stripes – I blame it on the sales code from J. Crew's newsletter.